Caravan Trailer Spring Choices

 - Off-road campers usually take a pounding in comparison to their bitumen only cousins.

 - Off-road outback rebound springs are a must with 5/8″ U-Bolts.
-1/2″ U-Bolts are typically installed on all trailers, but you need the larger U-Bolts when you are trying to kill your suspension in rugged country.
+1/2″ U-Bolts are typically installed on all trailers, but you need the larger U-Bolts when you are trying to kill your suspension in a rugged country.

 - Outback springs are 60mm Wide and cater for a fair whack due to twisting and turning in all sorts of terrain.
 Standard 45mm springs are going to give you trouble sooner or later.

 - The axle width should be no less than 45mm Round or 45mm Square.
 Brake your trailer with either electric off-road or disc override rotors.

 - Off-road electrics are the preferred favourite over standard electric brakes.
 Standard brakes cannot handle the dust and heat associated with off-road warriors but are commonly used by bitumen dwellers.
 There is also an issue with magnet rattle; Electric Brake Magnets.

 Question: Where do I locate the middle hanger bracket?

 Answer: The rule of thumb is to measure the box length of your chassis.
 1 inch to 2 feet of the length is the distance from the centre to the back of the trailer where the centre rocker is hung.
 Boat trailers are heavier in the rear than a camper, so the rule varies a little.